paoloitaliani/Text-Classification/README.md

 | ------------- | ------------- | ------------- |
 | Training set | 0.0237 | 0.9929 |
 | Test set | 0.1090 | 0.9736 |

+Unfortunatly providing a smart initialization of our model didn't helped with improving our result.

 ## Conclusions